phillipbarron/vscode-snippets/readme.md

 ![Clogging in use](https://github.com/phillipbarron/vscode-snippets/blob/master/assets/littleClogging.gif?raw=true)

-### todo - figureout how to publish this as a package in marketplace
+### todo - figure out how to publish this as a package in marketplace so it can be pulled directly in vscode